Kyofin/Sparklens/README.md

 event history file.
 This file can be in any of the formats the event history files supports, i.e. **text, snappy, lz4 or lzf**.
 Note the extra `source=history` parameter in this example:

-`./bin/spark-submit --packages qubole:sparklens:0.3.2-s_2.11 --class com.qubole.sparklens.app.ReporterApp qubole-dummy-arg <filename> source=history`
+`./bin/spark-submit --jars target/sparklens-0.3.2.jar --class com.qubole.sparklens.app.ReporterApp qubole-dummy-arg <filename> source=history`

 It is also possible to convert an event history file to a Sparklens json file using the following command:

+`./bin/spark-submit --jars target/sparklens-0.3.2.jar
-`./bin/spark-submit --packages qubole:sparklens:0.3.2-s_2.11 --class com.qubole.sparklens.app.EventHistoryToSparklensJson qubole-dummy-arg <srcDir> <targetDir>`
+ --class com.qubole.sparklens.app.EventHistoryToSparklensJson qubole-dummy-arg <srcDir> <targetDir>`

 EventHistoryToSparklensJson is designed to work on local file system only.
 Please make sure that the source and target directories are on local file system.